eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 it sounds too general, so better add it to the `Variables` table.

 - Add a variable for our `//button` XPath.
-- Create a keyword called `Show Form` which clicks the `//button` element.
+- Implement the keyword called `Show Form` which clicks the `//button` element.

 Now we have two new keywords: one that closes the dropdown if it is opened and one that clicks the "Show Form" button.
 Let's add this to our `Test Setup`.
 We could